Discover the area around London Bridge

 Admire the stunning rose window and marvel at the architecture of an era gone by.
 Entry is free but restricted.
 There is a beautiful medieval-style garden in the remains of the Great Hall.

 Perfect little ship to explore with little explorers, this was the first-ever English ship to sail across the world.
 For tour and other available experiences head here

 Theatres and Galleries

 Shakespeare’s Globe: If Music is the food of love…..
 An absolute must-see is the iconic Globe theatre.
 Dating back to 1599 this wonderful building is a cultural hub celebrating the life and works of Shakespeare.

-Bridge Theatre: Home to a huge 900 capacity auditorium, this modern building caters to contemporary audiences.
+Bridge Theatre: Home to a huge 900-person capacity auditorium, this modern building caters to contemporary audiences.

 London Bridge area is home to many amazing galleries showcasing amazing artists and works of art.
 Some of them are London Glassblowing, Science Gallery, Bermondsey Project Space and the White Cube Gallery.